 PhD in Electrical Engineering or Systems Science & Mathematics

 The Department of Electrical & Systems Engineering at Washington University in St. Louis offers two PhD programs.
 Both the PhD in Electrical Engineering and the PhD in Systems Science & Mathematics are academic doctoral degrees designed mainly for full-time students interested in an academic, laboratory and/or industrial research and development career in a specialization within electrical engineering, systems, control or applied mathematics.

 Each candidate for the PhD degree in Electrical Engineering and the PhD degree in Systems Science & Mathematics must do the following:

 - Complete the qualifying process (which includes a qualifying examination) and match with a research mentor before the second academic year of the program.

-- Pass an oral preliminary research examination, to be completed within two years of passing the written qualifying examination and at least one year prior to completing the dissertation.
+- Pass an oral preliminary research examination, to be completed within two academic years of completing the qualifying process.

-- Satisfy the general teaching requirement for PhD degrees offered by the Graduate School.
+- Satisfy the general teaching requirement as specified for the department.

 - Write a doctoral dissertation that describes the results of original and creative research in a specialization within electrical engineering or systems science and mathematics.